DillonZChen/goose/README.md

 ## References
 GOOSE has been published in various venues.
 Please refer to the [releases](https://github.com/DillonZChen/goose/releases) page to find the latest version to use or code from a specific publication.
 The relevant publications so far for this repository are listed as follows.

-- Dillon Z. Chen. **Weisfeiler-Leman Features for Planning and Search: A 1,000,000 Sample Size Hyperparameter Study**.
+- Dillon Z. Chen. **Weisfeiler-Leman Features for Planning: A 1,000,000 Sample Size Hyperparameter Study**.
 ECAI 2025.
 - Dillon Z. Chen and Sylvie Thiébaux. **Graph Learning for Numeric Planning**.
 NeurIPS 2024.
 - Dillon Z. Chen and Felipe Trevizan and Sylvie Thiébaux. **Return to Tradition: Learning Reliable Heuristics with Classical Machine Learning**.
 ICAPS 2024.
 - Dillon Z. Chen and Sylvie Thiébaux and Felipe Trevizan. **Learning Domain-Independent Heuristics for Grounded and Lifted Planning**.
 AAAI 2024.